altinokdarici/bxn/apps/docs/src/content/docs/examples/streaming.md

 ---
 title: Streaming Example
-description: Learn how to implement streaming responses with bxn http
+description: Learn how to implement streaming responses with bxn
 ---

-bxn http has first-class support for streaming responses, perfect for Server-Sent Events (SSE), real-time data feeds, and large file transfers.
+bxn has first-class support for streaming responses, perfect for Server-Sent Events (SSE), real-time data feeds, and large file transfers.

 ## Server-Sent Events (SSE)